marijnh/Eloquent-JavaScript/12_language.md

 {{index "literal expression", "SyntaxError type"}}

 After skipping any leading space, `parseExpression` uses three ((regular expression))s to spot the three atomic elements that Egg supports: strings, numbers, and words.
 The parser constructs a different kind of data structure depending on which one matches.
 If the input does not match one of these three forms, it is not a valid expression, and the parser throws an error.
-We use `SyntaxError` instead of `Error` as the exception constructor, which is another standard error type, because it is a little more specific—it is also the error type thrown when an attempt is made to run an invalid JavaScript program.
+We use the `SyntaxError` constructor here.
+This is an exception class defined by the standard, like `Error`, but more specific.

 {{index "parseApply function"}}